 Culture and mythology

 To ancient Greeks, the star’s heliacal rising (rising above the horizon at dawn after a period of invisibility) marked the “dog days” of summer.
-They would offer sacrifices to assuage the star’s effects, which were believed to be considerable, from causing plants to die to making people “star-struck.”
+They would offer sacrifices to assuage the star’s effects, which were believed to be considerable, from causing plants to become dry to making people “star-struck.”
 If Sirius rose clear, it heralded a season of good fortune, but if it rose faint or dim, the Greeks believed it brought pestilence.
 The extent of Sirius’ importance on the Aegean island of Kea (Ceos) has been confirmed by the coins that were discovered on the island, that date back to the 3rd century BCE.
 They featured depictions of dogs or stars with rays.

 The Romans also offered sacrifices to the gods on the day of Sirius’ heliacal rising.
 They would sacrifice a dog and make an offering of wine, sheep and incense to the goddess Robigo so that the star would not cause wheat rush on their crops.